 Where we fit AMR we are unable to provide a guarantee that we will identify leakage, and this should not be a substitute for maintenance of your plumbing or water network and connected appliances.

 Our invoices show the usage for each meter you have and identify the serial number of the meter.
 The serial number will also be on the meter itself.
 Occasionally we find that the Wholesaler has registered an incorrect meter number, or has not recorded a changed meter.
 If you think this has happened, please take a photo of the meter and send it to us, and we will ask the Wholesaler to update the central market records.
-You can report this at castlewater.co.uk/meter-issues
+You can report this water meter issue.

 If the meter is on public land, maintenance and repair of the meter pit will be the Wholesaler’s responsibility.
 Where the meter is on the customer’s land, the customer should ensure the meter pit is kept clear and is accessible.

 For most customers, Castle Water uses meter readings in line with the way charges are calculated by the central market systems: we take the most recent reads and calculate an Average Daily Charge (ADC).
 The ADC, which is shown on your bill, is used to calculate charges for each day of the billing period covered by the invoice.
-Where you provide an up to date meter reading, we will use this to calculate your next bill.
+Where you provide an up-to-date meter reading, we will use this to calculate your next bill.

 Castle Water can offer a range of services to help you manage your water consumption, including: